TianwenZhou/tianwenzhou.github.io/_pages/about.md

 <span class='anchor' id='educations'></span>

 🔥 News
-- [Sep 2025] I will be joining Huawei Technologies Co., Ltd. as an AI Researcher!
+- [Sep 2025] I am joining Huawei Technologies Co., Ltd. as an AI Researcher!
 - [Jun 2025] Our paper was selected as a Best Paper Candidate at ICME 2025!
 - [Mar 2025] Our paper "ProDehaze: Prompting Diffusion Models Toward Faithful Image Dehazing" was accepted to IEEE ICME 2025 as an oral presentation!
 - [Jul 2024] Our paper "Difflare: Removing Image Lens Flare with Latent Diffusion Models" was accepted to BMVC 2024!